 - Help the preschoolers match the items to the correct adjective.
 Use the double-sided tape to attach the correct item to the page. (wax paper → smooth, aluminum foil → shiny, sand paper → rough, cotton ball → fluffy, fabric → soft, button → hard)

 - Allow the children to color their bunnies and any other pages with crayons.

 - Staple the pages together to make a bunny book.

 Preschoolers can then take their bunny books home to share with their families and friends.
 Preschool teachers can also use these basic instructions to make longer or themed bunny books.
 For example, make a bunny book for Easter by using shapes, textures, and even scents from the holiday such as smooth eggs, wooden baskets, and chocolate candy.

 Preschoolers love exploring the world through hands-on learning.
 Making a preschool bunny book based on the book Pat the Bunny (Touch and Feel Book) by Dorothy Kunhardt is a fun preschool activity that lets young children make their own book through which they can explore their senses.

-All About Bunnies for Preschool!
+This post is part of the series: All About Bunnies for Preschool!

 Here you will find all you need to teach preschool students about bunnies!
 From a theme, to books, to crafts and activities we hope your class has a “hoppy” good time!